shapeshed/shapeshed.com/content/posts/vim-bindings-in-tmux-2.4.md

-{
-  "slug": "custom-vim-bindings-in-tmux-2-4",
-  "title": "Custom Vim Bindings in tmux 2.4",
-  "date": "2017-05-05T01:00:00+00:00",
++++
+date = "2017-05-05T01:00:00+00:00"
-  "description": "tmux 2.4 made a significant change to key bindings.
-Here is how to support custom keybindings for versions before and after tmux 2.4", "tags": [
+description = "tmux 2.4 made a significant change to key bindings.
+Here is how to support custom keybindings for versions before and after tmux 2.4" slug = "custom-vim-bindings-in-tmux-2-4" tags = ["Vim", "tmux", "UNIX"] title = "Custom Vim Bindings in tmux 2.4"

-    "Vim",
-    "tmux",
-    "UNIX"
-  ]
-}
++++

 ## Changes in tmux 2.4